numoonchld/numoonchld.github.io/_posts/2019-06-01-ml-case-study-3-uci-auto-data-regression-performance-eval.md

 - as seen in the residual plot, neither model is very good and the MSE values are pretty high as well
     - this can be attributed to the data size of just 159 observations, the dataset to perform this training is small to obtain high accuracies

+- to add to the uncertainty, different runs of training yield slightly different accuracy scores, so the MSE and R<sup>2</sup> values hover around the shown values by a noticeable amount

 <br>
 ```
 ### ACCURACY (out-of-sample test):